stackhpc/ansible-lustre/README.md

 ### Client 3
 - As `fileset=/srcp/proj3` the client's `/mnt/lustre` only provides access to this directory.
 - The nodemap and user configuration is exactly comparable to that for client 2, except that the client user `datamanager` (instead of `root`) is mapped to the project owner `proj3`.
 Note this user only exists on the client.
-- Behaviour for demo users `cartrin` and `charlie` and the default OS user `centos` is exacly analogous to client 2.
+- Behaviour for demo users `catrin` and `charlie` and the default OS user `centos` is exacly analogous to client 2.
 - As `root` is not idmapped it is squashed to user `proj3-member` and group `proj3` as for all other users.
 However, unlike normal users it has group access without needing to have `proj3` as a secondary group..

 # Limitations